The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

-There are 56.7 million American consumers with disabilities today who may be subject to credit discrimination.
+Consumers with disabilities: There are 61 million American consumers with disabilities today who may be subject to credit discrimination.
 Americans in this group are protected by federal law, but there is good reason for the protection: discrimination against individuals with disabilities continues to be identified and rectified by state and federal authorities.

-Racial or ethnic minorities: About 40% of Americans identify as members of a racial or ethnic minorities, and this number is only increasing; communities of color have long been subject to credit discrimination, and the fight for equal rights and access continues today.
+Racial or ethnic minorities: About 40% of Americans identify as members of a racial or ethnic minority group, and this number is only increasing; communities of color have long been subject to credit discrimination, and the fight for equal rights and access continues today.

-Over 41 million Americans are senior citizens and may face unique challenges when applying for credit; for example, no lender is allowed to discriminate against seniors who use Social Security as part of all of their income.
+Senior citizens: Over 52 million Americans are senior citizens and may face unique challenges when applying for credit; for example, no lender is allowed to discriminate against seniors who use Social Security as part of all of their income.

 Women: Over half of all Americans are female.
 While women are a protected group under federal discrimination laws, there is a reason they are protected: until the mid-20th century, women were unable to apply for credit independent of a man.
 Women who know their rights when applying for credit are better enabled to watch for potentially insidious instances of unlawful discrimination.